benders5e/benders5e/pro-bending.md

 - **Other:** Other D&D actions, such as Dodge, Hide, Help, etc. are also allowed at the GM's discretion.

 > #### Fouls
 > If you commit a foul, you move back one zone.
-Examples of fouls in pro-bending include:
+Examples of fouls in pro bending include:
 > - Hosing (bending a water stream at an opponent for an excessively long time)
 > - Bending an earth disk outside your zone
 > - Creating ice